yorik1984/vim-gitignore/README.md

 Vim gitignore plugin
 ====================

-This plugin provides syntax highlighting and code snippets from github's [gitignore][7].
+* This plugin provides syntax highlighting and up-to-date code snippets for `.gitignore` file.
+* The snippets are based on github's [gitignore][7] files.

 Requirements